PatrickJaloScott/model_designing/README.md

-# planning_models
+# Model Designing
 Repository for completing assignments on the Suunnittelumallit course.